Graph Query Planner Optimization

 RETURN p

-The USING INDEX directive eliminates the initial label scan.
-By resolving the origin node through a zone relationship, the planner restricts the starting expansion set to a geographically bounded subset.
-The spatial distance predicate remains outside shortestPath to prevent the algorithm from recalculating distances at every hop, which would violate the monotonicity assumptions of Dijkstra/A* variants.
+The USING INDEX directive eliminates the label scan.
+By resolving the origin through a zone relationship, the planner restricts the starting expansion set to a bounded region.
+The distance predicate now sits on the terminal node d and stays outside the shortestPath expansion, which preserves the monotonicity the algorithm depends on.

 import asyncio